kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 The `PodGroup` object is created and owned by the true workload [^1] controller.
 When the controller needs to create pods that require gang scheduling, it first creates a `PodGroup` based on the `podGroupTemplate` that is defined in `WorkloadReference`.This ensures automatic garbage collection when the parent object is deleted.

 Pods reference their PodGroup via `workloadRef.podGroupTemplateName`.
 The scheduler uses this reference to look up the `PodGroup`, then follows `WorkloadReference` to locate the `Workload` to identify the scheduling policy.
 The scheduler requires the `PodGroup` to exist before scheduling pods that reference it.

-For DRA integration, the`ResourceClaim` either already exist or are created from `resourceClaimTemplate` is owned by the PodGroup, to ensure proper cleanup when this `PodGroup` is deleted.

 ### Naming Convention